Subscribe to updates

 Open Council Network is an independent organisation.
 We report on North Northamptonshire and are not the council.
 About us

-The Place and Environment Scrutiny Committee met on Tuesday 3rd March 2026, endorsing a new Speed Management Policy and providing feedback on the draft Housing Services Asset Management Strategy.
-The committee also agreed to add a joint scrutiny panel on highways to its work programme.
+The Place and Environment Scrutiny Committee met on Tuesday 03 March 2026, approving recommendations for the Speed Management Policy and the Draft Housing Services Asset Management Strategy.
+The committee also agreed to add a joint scrutiny panel with the Corporate Scrutiny Committee regarding highways to its work programme.

 Speed Management Policy